-Quotes for: past
+Quotes about the past

 Nor is it right to say there are three times: past, present and future.
 Perhaps it would be more correct to say: there are three times: a present of things past, a present of things present, a present of things future.